 The Ending felt lighthearted.
 It has something to do with Character Development.
 You’ll have to see why.

 Last Place: Fake looking Blue Screen Effect often appears in certain scenes.
-Let’s face it, this was the early 2000’s because this came out in 2001 and C.G.I. at the time resembled a PS2 cutscene.
+Let’s face it, this was the early 2000’s because this came out in 2001 and C.G.I. at the time resembled a PlayStation (PS2) cutscene.
+All we had was The Rock in “The Mummy Returns.”

 Product Placement featuring Budget, Penzoil, Fiji Water, Sprite, Coca-Cola Fatburger, and Ford.